 How We Can Help You Open Your Business

 If you’re looking to open a business on Myrtle Avenue, we are here to help!
 As the local experts working with businesses and property owners for the past 17 years, we can share information with you about the neighborhood and doing business on Myrtle Avenue.
 Before signing a lease, we are available to help you:

 - Find available commercial spaces by connecting you with property owners and brokers

 - Share data from our recent District Retail Assessment and Consumer Satisfaction Survey, which found the types of businesses that are most in demand by Myrtle Avenue consumers

 - Provide data on the local real estate market, including average rent prices on Myrtle Avenue

 - Discuss availability of grants to help with storefront improvements or renovation work

 - Gather information on new construction activities or other local business news that may affect your business plans

-Click here to find a list of available storefronts, or consult the map below:
+Click here to view a list of available storefronts.